 Parents and students are urged to take great care with any access and use of social media.
-Parents and students are advised that DoE suspension and expulsion procedures apply to activity out of school hours and off school premises where there is a clear and close connection between the school and conduct of students.
-In our experience it is the use of social media which spills over into schooling that brings this into effect.
+Parents and students are advised that DoE Student Behaviour Policy and Procedures apply to activities out of school hours and off school premises where there is a clear and close connection between the school and conduct of students.
+In our experience, it is the use of social media which spills over into schooling that brings this into effect.